 Top Bryant Air Purifiers for Wildfire Smoke

-The Bryant DGAPA is a whole-home air purifier integrated into your HVAC system.
-It utilizes a MERV 15 filter, which efficiently captures up to 95% of airborne particles, including fine particulate matter (PM2.5) found in wildfire smoke.
-Additionally, its Captures & Kills® technology inactivates select airborne pathogens, enhancing overall indoor air quality.
+- Bryant DGAPA Air Purifier: This whole-home system uses a MERV 15 filter to efficiently capture up to 95% of airborne particles, including the fine PM2.5 particulates found in smoke.
+It also features Captures & Kills® technology, which inactivates select airborne pathogens to further enhance air quality.

 Connect With A Bryant Dealer on Air Purifiers For Wildfire Smoke